Depeche Mode tell us about emotional new album 'Memento Mori' and losing Andy Fletcher

 “A lot of the songs for this record were written over the last couple of years Martin [Gore, bandmate] had been demoing for a while and was just waiting for me to come back to the fold,” Gahan told NME.
 “We talked about doing something together at the end of last year, then talked about it more seriously in January and here we are – we’ve got a finished record.”

-The album is currently being mixed and is due to drop ahead of the tour kicking off in March 2023.
+The James Ford-produced album is currently being mixed by Marta Salogni and is due to drop ahead of the tour kicking off in March 2023.
 However, Gahan revealed that he was hesitant about making another record at first.

 “It wasn’t something I dived into, I have got to say,” he admitted.
 “At first I put up quite a bit of resistance.
 I would say, ‘I don’t know if I still want to do this’; all the usual kind of stuff, but there was a bit more of that than usual.